ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/04_MegaPaftol353.md

 - Date: 14 Oct 2020

 - Wd: CropHPC `/mnt/shared/scratch/ncontrer/apps/NewTargets`
-- What/Why: Subsampling MegaPaftol353 file in CropHPC, to be used for target selection for bait design in T. cacao.
+- What/Why: Subsampling MegaPaftol353 (New Targets 353) file in CropHPC, to be used for target selection for bait design in T. cacao.
 Filters applied:
 	- Malvaceae
 	- Malvales
 <p>In addition to the chosen samples, all sequences from the default353 target file are retained.